lucj/dockerbythecaptains/part1/section1/DockerCloud/README.md

 ![AD12](./images/AD-12.png)

-- the `Timeline` tab show all the action that happened on the container
+- the `Timeline` tab shows all the actions which occured on the container

 - the `Terminal` tab provides a shell running in the container and allows to perform operations such as debugging related stuff